U.S. airlines to dash for cash grants, not loans, even with potential government stake

 U.S. airlines are preparing to tap the government for up to $25 billion in grants to cover payroll in a sharp travel downturn triggered by the coronavirus, even after the government warned it may take stakes in exchange for bailout funds, people familiar with the matter said.
 After the U.S. House of Representatives approves the airline bailout and President Donald Trump signs it as early as Friday, airlines are to receive initial payments within 10 days.

-Some major airlines, which continued to tap debt markets this week while lobbying Washington for aid, have told U.S. officials they may skip the government loans entirely, people said.
-The 5-year government loans carry more onerous terms than the grants or loans from private banks would, and could burden balance sheets just as companies are trying to recover from the crisis.
+Some major airlines, which continued to tap debt markets this week while lobbying Washington for aid, have told U.S. officials they may skip the government loans entirely, people familiar with the discussions said.
+The 5-year government loans would carry tougher terms than grants or loans from private banks, and could burden balance sheets just as companies are trying to recover from the crisis.

 "However, if demand trends don't improve during the second half of 2020, we would not be surprised if some of the carriers began to express an interest in the loan program," Deutsche Bank analyst Michael Linenburg said in a note.
 If they do, companies would have to restrict executive compensation and suspend dividend payments until 12 months after loan re-payment.